Guide

 Materials consist of offprints of law review and law journal articles.
 These are organized chronologically and alphabetically within the individual folders.

-A one-million dollar donation was given from the Feinstein Foundation to the Roger Williams University School of Law to establish the Feinstein Institute for Legal Service and the Feinstein "Enriching America" community service program.
-The Louis Feinstein Legal Clinic was set up at the R.W.U.
-Metro Center (original clinics were criminal defense and family law)The Clinic was dedicated March 5, 1997.
+The Roger Williams University School of Law received a one-million-dollar donation from the Feinstein Foundation to establish the Feinstein Institute for Legal Service and the Feinstein "Enriching America" community service program.
+The Louis Feinstein Legal Clinic was set up at the RWU Metro Center, the home of the original clinics offering criminal defense and family law services.
+The Clinic was dedicated March 5, 1997.
 Julia Rueschemeyer was first Director of the Feinstein Institute for Legal Service.
-Materials include news about events such as the Public Interest Brown Bag series.
-Additional items include a guide for students about the public interest law opportunities available at the School of Law and a guide to the public service program for students.

-Materials include the draft and final Feasibility study prepared by Anthony Santoro, news items, and related correspondence about the founding of the R.W.U.
-School of Law.
+Materials include the draft and final Feasibility Study prepared by Anthony Santoro, news items, and related correspondence about the founding of the RWU School of Law.

-The Law Library published its first acquisitions list, "New Titles by Subject," for titles cataloged and added to the collection in July, 1995.
+The law library published its first acquisitions list, "New Titles by Subject," for titles cataloged and added to the collection in July 1995.
 The title was changed to "Recent Acquisitions and Titles Catalogued" for the September 1995 acquisitions list.

-TimeSavers and TimeSavers International, the Law Library’s ongoing publication series of bibliographic guides, provides information pertaining to resources available on selected subjects and legal research techniques.
-Several are revised annually and distributed to first-year students and in previous years to students taking the Advanced Legal Research course.
-As of 2007, only three copies of the TimeSavers and TimeSavers International publications which have been "retired" will be kept in addition to three copies of each new publication.
+TimeSavers, the law library’s ongoing publication series of bibliographic guides, provides information about resources available on selected subjects and legal research techniques.
+Several were revised annually and distributed to first-year students and students taking the Advanced Legal Research course.
+From 2007 to 2010, only three copies of "retired" and new publications were maintained in the Archives.
+The TimeSavers publication moved to the library's online LawGuides in 2011.

 The Portuguese-American Comparative Law Center was established pursuant to a 1999 protocol between the University, the Portugal Minister of Justice, Portugal Procurador Generale, and Luso-American Foundation.
 Professor David A. Rice was appointed Director in March 2000.